 Got a big project you need to start?
 Pick one action that you can complete in 2 minutes or less.

 You can work on anything for a few minutes.

-Most of the times, those few minutes will build the momentum you need to keep working and to take the next step and the next step.
+Most of the time, those few minutes will build the momentum you need to keep working and to take the next step and the next step.

-Remember, “if you can't beat the clown, how you gonna beat Shooter McGavin?” 🙂
+Remember, “if you can't beat the clown, how are you gonna beat Shooter McGavin?” 🙂

 Simple Strategies, Big Outcomes

 It can be easy to get overwhelmed as an entrepreneur.
 The overwhelm can lead to anxiety and stress, which can make things worse.
 There’s no silver bullet that will ‘cure’ your overwhelm.

 But the simple strategies in this guide can be a useful reference when you need a little help.
 So the next time you feel overwhelmed, hit the pause button on what you’re doing.
 Go through the exercises in this guide to clear your mind and get refocused.

 Let me know what you thought of this article in the comments below.